top of page

 © Sanaa Gateja, 'Blossoming', 2021 Paper beads on hand-woven raffia, 235 x 156cm

 There's an ancient belief that rays of sunlight could crystallize into various materials, from gold to glass.
 The Incas of South America saw gold as the "sweat of the sun."
 For Ugandan artist Sanaa Gateja (b.
-1950), whose reflective beaded artwork glistens in the light, creating art is a profound process of capturing nature's beauty.
+1950), whose reflective beaded artwork is made with a community of local craftspeople, creating art is an opportunity to relish nature's beauty, along with its inert capacity to bring people together.

 Gateja and the 50 women he collaborates with transform recycled paper—think wig-sale pamphlets, political posters, food wrappers—into vibrant beads.
 These are then threaded and assembled on homemade barkcloth and banana fibre.
 Visually and practically inspired by local indigenous practices, including the local potters, blacksmiths and basket weavers in the Namutamba where he grew up, Sanaa's work is a return to the roots of craftsmanship.